cloudify-cosmo/docs.getcloudify.org/content/installation/upgrade_4-0-0.md

 8. Reboot the VM on which the new Manager is installed.

 9. If you have running agents, make sure that you have applied `patch-1`, then run `cfy agents install`.

+#### Upgrading into the new roles system

+While upgrading an older version of cloudify to 4.2 (or higher) version, there are some RBAC matters to consider.

+In previous versions, Cloudify had only system-wide roles: user and admin.
+Upon restore of a snapshot of an older version (lower than 4.2) on a 4.2 Manager, users Roles will be changed as follow:

+- `user` will now become `default`
+- `admin` will now become `sys_admin`

+Those roles are equivalent, in order to keep backward compatibility.

+On top of that, in previous versions, a user or a group was associated to tenants without a role.
+Since version 4.2, user and user-group are added to a tenant with a specific role.
+The role affects the user’s or group’s permissions regarding resources inside this specific tenant.

+When restoring a snapshot of an older version on a 4.2 Manager, each user or user-group that were associated to any tenant, will now have the role “user” in this tenant.
+The role user was chosen from reasons of backward compatibility, since a user that has the role “user” in a tenant will have the same permissions on resources in this tenant as a user that was associated with a tenant in the previous versions.